opendroneid/receiver-android/README.md

 Then Build -> Make Project.

 For full functionality, before building the source, you need to obtain a Google Maps API key.
+Without the key, the application can be started and will pick up transmitted signals and will show those in the list and detailed info views, but the map view will not work.
 The sources are on purpose not delivered with a key and for the same reason ready built apk files are not provided.
 Please generate your own key as detailed here: https://developers.google.com/maps/documentation/android-sdk/get-api-key